In a Nutshell:

 Deep Tissue Massage + Manual Adjustment Options

 Since the Daiwa zero gravity massage chair has only one intensity setting, and since it is incredibly strong, this is not a hobbyist chair.
-Casual users will simply find it too strong.
+Casual users will find it too strong.

 Body Stretch

-The Legacy’s stretch function is quite intense, and depending on your pain level, may be too much for you without a warmup.
+The Legacy’s stretch function is quite intense, and depending on your pain level, it may be too much for you without a warmup.
 If that’s the case, start with a regular massage with heat (outlined below) to loosen your back up before using this feature.

 Full Track Heat